 We have a ton of work ahead of us!
-The property is completely overgrown (update: we have cleared about half of it and are letting the rest grow back to forest, and we have a nice spot picked out near the creek for the tiny house).
-I don’t think it had been mowed in at least 3 or 4 years, and we were only able to see a small portion of the creek before we bought it.
+I am letting a good portion of the property grow back to forest, and we have a nice spot picked out near the creek for the tiny house.
 The house needs to be completely renovated, including lifting the foundation in one place and new exterior siding.
 It has been pieced together over the years.
 Luckily, the house is water and animal proof, despite the years of being abandoned.
 It hasn’t been lived in since the 80’s.
-There is an adorable front porch, a metal roof, a stone fireplace that is completely intact, a cellar with windows and a door (I think they used it for storing canned food because there are small shelves along the walls), and it has 4 rooms, plus one tiny room in the back…one is the living room, one is the kitchen, 2 bedrooms, and we think the back room was a root cellar.
+There is an adorable front porch, a metal roof, a stone fireplace that is completely intact, a root cellar with windows, a door and shelves along the walls, and it has 4 rooms, plus one tiny room in the back…one is the living room, one is the kitchen, 2 bedrooms, and we think the back room was a spring house and more food storage.
 There is no kitchen, and there never was a bathroom, an outhouse only, and I’m not sure where that was located.
 The neighbors told us that they used the spring as their water source and had a pipe running down the property right through the kitchen window and into the kitchen sink.

 The first thing we need to do is buy a large ladder and extension poles for fruit picking!
 The apple trees are ready to be picked, and we think they are honey crisp apples, YUM!
 Time to set up a road side fruit stand!
 We couldn’t be more excited about our new venture…check out the slide show below and share in our excitement 🙂